 The students of the university network can choose individual courses and more extensive study modules free of charge.

 The study modules comprise five basic courses (Bachelor’s and Master’s studies) and five intermediate courses (Master’s and postgraduate studies).
 Students can choose individual courses and more extensive study modules.
 Students must complete three basic courses before beginning their intermediate studies (Co-operative Values and Principles I, Co-operative Law I and Co-operative Values and Principles as applied in Different Types of Enterprises I).
-The scope of each course is five (5) credits, except for students of the Aalto University School of Business and the Lappeenranta University of Technology, who must earn six (6) credits to complete each course.
+The scope of each course is five (5) credits, except for students of the Aalto University School of Business and the LUT University, who must earn six (6) credits to complete each course.

 Teaching focuses on the idea underlying co-operative activities and on co-operatives as business organisations.
 The module covers the principles and practices of co-operatives and the application of these to business operations, social economy, the third sector and new solution models in the co-operative sector.
 The co-operative sector is examined from the viewpoints of large and small co-operatives.
 The courses are taught by the multidisciplinary experts of the network universities, with the staff of the Ruralia Institute’s coordinating unit providing support for web-based courses.